 Albert O. Hirschman (1915-2012) was one of the leading intellectuals of the twentieth century, renowned for his contributions to economics, the social sciences, and the history of ideas.
-Jeremy Adelman is the Walter Samuel Carpenter III Professor of Spanish Civilization and Culture at Princeton University.
+Jeremy Adelman is the Henry Charles Lea Professor of History at Princeton University.
 His books include Worldly Philosopher: The Odyssey of Albert O. Hirschman (Princeton).

 "Adelman . . . has done an excellent job of bringing together articles that express Hirschman's skepticism, as well as brilliant observation, often consisting of brilliant juxtapositions of unlikely sources. . . .
 [T]hose who do sink their teeth into this work will be highly rewarded."--Choice

 "A survivor of Nazi Germany, Albert Hirschman was an essential thinker--one of the very few best of the twentieth century.
 Wise, delightful, and full of life, he was incapable of writing a dull page.
 He knew what made people tick, and he knew what made societies work.
 This book glistens with insights, surprises, and paradoxes.
 Each chapter is a gem."--Cass R. Sunstein, coauthor of Nudge: Improving Decisions about Health, Wealth, and Happiness

 "Albert O. Hirschman's work should be rediscovered and studied by every new generation of social scientists for a long time to come."--Claus Offe, Hertie School of Governance, Berlin